JaredBeluzi/Windows-RAM-Monitoring/README.md

 - corrects some mistakes in the data
 - aggregates data to save some disk space
 - aggregated data is added to a logging_hist.csv

+# How can I test the program?

+### Testing the batch files

+1. Copy the whole folder to the machine, where you want to monitor the RAM usage.
+2. Double click the START.bat
+This should open a cmd

+### Testing the python file